kubernetes-sigs/descheduler/docs/cli/descheduler.md

 ### Options

 ```
       --bind-address ip                          The IP address on which to listen for the --secure-port port.
 The associated interface(s) must be reachable by the rest of the cluster, and by CLI/web clients.
-If blank or an unspecified address (0.0.0.0 or ::), all interfaces will be used. (default 0.0.0.0)
+If blank or an unspecified address (0.0.0.0 or ::), all interfaces and IP address families will be used. (default 0.0.0.0)
       --cert-dir string                          The directory where the TLS certs are located.
 If --tls-cert-file and --tls-private-key-file are provided, this flag will be ignored. (default "apiserver.local.config/certificates")
       --client-connection-burst int32            Burst to use for interacting with kubernetes apiserver.
       --client-connection-kubeconfig string      File path to kube configuration for interacting with kubernetes apiserver.